How Long Does THCA Stay in Your System

 6. Consider natural detoxifiers:

-Certain herbs and supplements are believed to have detoxifying properties that can support the elimination of THC metabolites from the body.
+Certain herbs and supplements are believed to have detoxifying properties that can support the elimination of THC and THCA metabolites from the body.

 Milk thistle, dandelion root, and burdock root are commonly used in herbal detox formulas and can help support liver function, which plays a crucial role in detoxification.